fortrabbit/blog/php-upgrade-path.md

 Don't forget that you might also have to run database migrations so that your database structure matches the latest code version.
 WordPress and Craft CMS automatically handle this in the web UI.
 For any other system, see their documentation on how to properly update the database.

-## Cheers!
+## Cheers

 Thanks for taking the time to keep your software up-to-date.
-Have a question?
-Don't hesitate <a href="javascript:Intercom('showNewMessage');">to ask us right away</a>!
-We can also offer you some discount for running two versions of your Apps side by side for a little while.